laptop keyboard Computers & Technology

 FTC Consumer logo Online Privacy and Security (formerly OnGuard Online VIDEO - Practical tips to help you understand online privacy, protect your devices from hackers and threats, and avoid common online scams (Federal Trade Commission).
 The date of each article is provided at the bottom of the page, so you know how up-to-date the information is.

-US-Cert logo Cybersecurity & Infrastructure Security Agency (CISA) - Information for the general public about how to implement cybersecurity best practices, detect and avoid disinformation, keep our children and seniors safe online, and secure our communities from physical harm. - including specific recommendations about Protecting Against Ransomware, Protecting Against Malicious Code and other cyber security topics.
-See also Secure Our World (formerly Be Cyber Smart UPDATED!
-VIDEO (Department of Homeland Security).
+US-Cert logo Cybersecurity & Infrastructure Security Agency (CISA) UPDATED LINK! - Information for the general public on cybersecurity best practices, and a variety of cyber security topics.
+See also Secure Our World (formerly Be Cyber Smart VIDEO (Department of Homeland Security).

-Artificial Intelligence: The tricky truth about how generative AI uses your data NEW! - Explores the ways in which Big Tech may be using your emails, social media posts, and other 'publicly available' information to train its artificial intelligence (AI) systems (2023, Vox; ; part of Vox Media).
+Artificial Intelligence: The tricky truth about how generative AI uses your data - Explores the ways in which Big Tech may be using your emails, social media posts, and other 'publicly available' information to train its artificial intelligence (AI) systems (2023, Vox; ; part of Vox Media).
+See also Detecting AI-infused frauds and deceptions NEW!
+(2024, Federal Trade Commission), Safe Words: Defend Yourself against AI Impostor Scams with a Safe Word, and Explained: Generative AI's environmental impact NEW!
+(2025, Massachusetts Institute of Technology).

 Behavioral Advertising Opt-Out - See Cookies links, below.